Azure-Samples/cognitive-services-speech-sdk/samples/java/jre/embedded-speech/README.md

 1. `SpeechSynthesisLocale` (`SPEECH_SYNTHESIS_LOCALE`)
    * Speech synthesis locale in BCP-47 format, case-sensitive.
 If not set, en-US will be assumed.
    * Setting `EmbeddedSpeechSynthesisVoiceName` overrides this for embedded speech.
+1. `SpeechTranslationLocale` (`SPEECH_TRANSLATION_LOCALE`)
+   * Speech translation locale (target language) in BCP-47 format, case-sensitive.
+If not set, en-US will be assumed.
+   * Setting `EmbeddedSpeechTranslationModelName` overrides this for embedded speech.
 1. `EmbeddedSpeechRecognitionModelPath` (`EMBEDDED_SPEECH_RECOGNITION_MODEL_PATH`)
    * Path to the local embedded speech recognition model(s) on the device file system.
      This may be a single model folder or a top-level folder for several models.